sinnweja/panoply/README.md

 # Vignettes

-We provide example vignettes for each of the COAD and TNBC cancer datasets, which are in Sweave format.
-We also provide a vignette for how we use multiple drug-gene annotation sources to build the drug-gene datasets within the vignette titled *buildDrugSets*.
+We provide two vignettes that are built with the package: 1) *panoplyManual*, a user manual that describes some of the settings suggested for running *panGeneSets* and *panDrugSets*, in addition to some details for howe simulated date to test the methods; and 2) *buildDrugSets* has instructions for how we use multiple drug-gene annotation sources to build the drug-gene datasets.
+Additionally, we provide two example Sweave-format scripts in the vignette directory, for each of the COAD and TNBC cancer datasets.
+We do not include them as vignettes in the package, but the reports are posted on our web site.